April is Child abuse Prevention Month

 Holding fast to our four fundamentals that make us who we are and drive the work that we do, has resulted in strong program strategies that are delivered by quality programs and partners.

 The Trinity County First 5 Commission is appointed by the Board of Supervisors to govern the Children and Families Trust fund by implementing the goals and objectives of the Children and Families First Act of 1998.
-The Commission meets approximately nine times per year.
+The Commission meets at least 5 times per year at 10:30 a.m. on the second Monday of the month.

 Trinity County Children and Families Commission